 Founded in 2018, Canada-based cryptocurrency platform Ledn is a straightforward way to put your crypto to work.

-The firm currently offers up to 8.5% interest on USDC and BTC.
+The firm currently offers up to 9.25% interest on USDC and 6.25% on BTC.
 There are no minimum balance or withdrawal restrictions, so you can quickly start earning interest on your funds.
 Ledn also has a custodian, BitGo, and high-end security to protect your assets.

-One drawback to Ledn, besides its limited supported coins, is the firm’s 10 USDC fee per withdrawal.
+One drawback to Ledn, besides its limited supported coins, is the firm’s 35 USDC fee per withdrawal.
 However, if you want a simple way to earn interest without minimum balance requirements, Ledn is a solid choice.
+Read our full Ledn review to learn more.

 - No minimum account balance